All-4-One

 All-4-One is an American male R&B and pop group best known for their hit singles "I Swear", "So Much in Love" and "I Can Love You Like That".
-The group is composed of Jamie Jones, Delious Kennedy, Alfred Nevarez, and Tony Borowiak, all from the Antelope Valley and Mojave, California areas.
-The group has sold 69 million records worldwide.
+The group is composed of band members Jamie Jones, Delious Kennedy, Alfred Nevarez, and Tony Borowiak, all from the Antelope Valley and Mojave, California areas.

-History
+Background

+The group's history can be traced back to producers Tim O'Brien and Gary St. Clair who had a hand in putting the group together.
+Jamie Jones, Tony Borowiak and Alfred Nevarez had been singing jingles for Antelope Valley radio station KAVS-FM when they were asked by music producer Gary St. Clair to record "So Much in Love" for the Blitzz record label, an Atlantic Records affiliate.
+The three members were joined by Delious Kennedy, thus making the group a quartet.

+The deal with Blitzz was originally intended for just a lone single.
+However the song became a hit and the group started work on their debut album which included original compositions.
+Both O'Brien and St. Clair produced the album.
+The name for the group came from Tim O'Brien.

+Career

-Atlantic Records years (1993—1999)
+Atlantic Records years (1993–1999)

-All-4-One's hit "I Swear" won a Grammy Award in 1995 for Best Pop Performance by a Duo or Group with Vocal and enjoyed an eleven-week run at number one on the Billboard Hot 100, as well as a six-week run at number one on the Australian Singles Chart and a seven-week run at No. 2 on the UK Singles Chart.
+All-4-One's hit "I Swear" won a Grammy Award in 1995 for Best Pop Performance by a Duo or Group with Vocal, and enjoyed an eleven-week run at number one on the Billboard Hot 100, as well as a six-week run at number one on the Australian Singles Chart and a seven-week run at No. 2 on the UK Singles Chart.
 Other RIAA gold-certified hits by the group include remakes of "So Much in Love" (1993), "I Can Love You Like That" (1995), and "Someday" from the soundtrack to Disney's 1996 animated film The Hunchback of Notre Dame.